goinnn/jquery.graphviz/README.rst

 Testing
 =======

-This jquery plugin has been tested on the browsers: Firefox, Google Chrome
+This jquery plugin has been tested on the browsers: Firefox and Google Chrome